lamhq/tech-notes/pages/devops/aws/security/threat-detection/inspector.md

 Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.

-It automatically **assesses applications (VPCs, EC2 instances)** for vulnerabilities or deviations from best practices, such as:
+It automatically **assesses applications (VPCs, EC2 instances) for vulnerabilities** or deviations from best practices, such as:
 - open access to Amazon EC2 instances
 - installations of vulnerable software versions

 After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity and a recommendation for how to fix it.

-These findings can be reviewed directly or as part of detailed assessment reports that are available via the Amazon Inspector console or API.
+Security findings can be reviewed directly or as part of detailed assessment reports that are available via the Amazon Inspector console or API.

+With Amazon Inspector, you can **automate security vulnerability assessments** throughout your development and deployment pipelines or for static production systems.

+Amazon Inspector provides an agent that analyzes system and resource configuration.

 Keywords: vulnerability scans for EC2 instances and VPC.

 ## Types of Assessment

-- **Network Assessments**: Network configuration analysis to checks for ports reachable from outside the VPC.
+**Network Assessments**: Network configuration analysis to checks for ports reachable from outside the VPC.
 Inspector agent is not required.

-- **Host Assessments**: Vulnerable software (VE), host hardening (CIS Benchmarks), and security best practices.
+**Host Assessments**: Vulnerable software (VE), host hardening (CIS Benchmarks), and security best practices.
 Inspector agent is required.